History of the ambulance: Dedicated services begin

 In 1880, the President of the Liverpool Medical Institution, Reginald Harrison, suggested a horse-drawn ambulance for the city.
 In 1884, this ambulance service was created based at the Liverpool Northern Hospital: it was the first in Britain.

 In June 1887 the St John Ambulance Brigade was established to provide first aid and ambulance services at public events in London.
 It was modelled on a military-style command and discipline structure.
 The St John Ambulance Association had already been teaching first aid to the public for 10 years prior to that.
 National or state based branches of St John Ambulance now provides ambulance and first aid services in many countries around the world.

+On 6 June 1891, the first ambulance station in Poland and the second in Europe was established in Kraków, modeled on similar services in Vienna.
+Founded by local physicians and fire officials, it initially operated horse-drawn ambulances before later adopting motor vehicles.

 In Ireland the St John Ambulance was set up in 1903 in the Guinness Brewery in St. James Gate in Dublin by Doctor, later Sir, John Lumsden for workers.
 In 1910 the Brigade began its first public duty at the Royal Dublin Society.
 During the 1916 rising and (after becoming the independent St. John Ambulance Brigade of Ireland) the 'Emergency' (World War II) the brigade acted as an ambulance service and remained so until the set up of Regional Ambulance Services.

 In 1938 the Order of Malta Ambulance Corps was set up in Galway.
 In the years since this voluntary service has gone from strength to strength and is now Ireland's largest voluntary ambulance service and one of Ireland's largest charities.

 In Queensland, Australia, military medic Seymour Warrian called a public meeting in Brisbane and established an ambulance service after witnessing an event at the Brisbane showgrounds during Show Week in 1892.
 A fallen rider, suffering a broken leg was walked off the field by well-meaning but misguided bystanders, worsening his injury.
 As a result of the meeting, the Queensland Ambulance Transport Brigade was formed on the 12 September.
 The first ambulance station in Queensland operated out of the Brisbane Newspaper Company and officers on night duty slept on rolls of newspaper on the floor.
 They had a stretcher, but no vehicle and transported patients on foot, although in time, they gained horse-drawn stretchers and eventually vehicles.
 A year after the establishment of the Brisbane centre, another was established in Charters Towers in north Queensland, growing to over 90 community controlled ambulance centres.
 In 1991 the independent QATB centres amalgamated to form the Queensland Ambulance Service which is now the fourth largest ambulance service in the world.